 Independent Directors:

-Pursuant to the provisions of Section 149 of the Companies Act, 2013 (“the Act"), theindependent directors have submitted declarations that each of them meets the criteria ofindependence as provided in Section 149(6) of the Act along with Rules framed thereunder andRegulation 16(1 )(b) of the SEBI Listing Regulations.
-There has been no change in thecircumstances affecting their status as independent directors of the Company.
+Pursuant to the provisions of Section 149 of the Companies Act, 2013 ("the Act”), theindependent directors have submitted declarations that each of them meets the criteria ofindependence as provided in Section 149(6) of the Act along with Rules framed thereunder andRegulation 16(1)(b) of the SEBI Listing Regulations.
+There has been no change in thecircumstances affecting their status as Independent Directors of the Company.

-During the year under review, the non-executive directors of the Company had no pecuniaryrelationship or transactions with the Company, other than sitting fees, commission, if any andreimbursement of expenses incurred by them for the purpose of attending meetings of theBoard / Committee of the Company.
+During the year under review, the Non-Executive Directors of the Company had no pecuniaryrelationship or transactions with the Company, other than sitting fees, commission, if any andreimbursement of expenses incurred by them for the purpose of attending meetings of theBoard / Committee of the Company.

 Sr. No.